Mishap doesn’t dampen enthusiasm for security robots

 The company claims its robots are not intended to replace humans but to help security and law enforcement be more effective.

-The robots are equipped with a 360-degree camera, thermal imaging, automatic license plate recognition, directional microphones, proximity sensors and other technology.
+The robots are equipped with a 360º camera, thermal imaging, automatic license plate recognition, directional microphones, proximity sensors and other technology.

 Their “anomaly detection software” is designed to determine when there is a threat, and alert appropriate authorities.

-Knightscope has deployed its five-foot (1.5 meter) tall outdoor K5 robots like Steve and Rosie and the smaller indoor K3 robots at malls and other businesses under a partnership with the security firms Securitas and Allied Universal.
+Knightscope has deployed its 1.5m tall outdoor K5 robots like Steve and Rosie and the smaller indoor K3 robots at malls and other businesses under a partnership with the security firms Securitas and Allied Universal.

 Kightscope — which declined to comment beyond its issued statements due to a pending public share offering — expects it can take a bite out of crime and reduce security costs as well.
 It charges clients an average of US$7 per hour, according to its regulatory filing.